- Apply to UW

-Eight University of Wyoming students are the recipients of Northern Arapaho Endowment Scholarships for the coming summer session and academic year.
+Northern Arapaho Endowment Scholarships have been awarded to nine University of Wyoming students for the coming summer session and academic year.

-They will be recognized at the American Indian Studies Honoring of Graduates ceremony, Friday, May 8, at 5:30 p.m. in the Wyoming Union Family Room.
+They will be recognized at the American Indian Studies Honoring of Graduates ceremony Friday, May 9, at 5:30 p.m. in the Wyoming Union Family Room.

-"The spirit of the award assumes that the recipients have, as part of their ultimate goals, some direct participation, appropriate to their educational background, in activities that will further the common good of the Arapaho people," says John Nutter, office of the UW vice president for student affairs.
+"The Northern Arapaho Endowment at UW was established to help students from the Northern Arapaho tribe gain formal knowledge, skills and abilities," Nutter says.
+"The spirit of the award assumes that the recipients have, as part of their ultimate goals, some direct participation, appropriate to their educational background, in activities that will further the common good of the Arapaho people."

-For more information about the Northern Arapaho Endowment scholarships, call Nutter at (307) 766-5123.
+For more information about the Northern Arapaho Endowment scholarships contact Nutter at (307) 766-5123 or e-mail firstname.lastname@example.org.